 When the air remains over a homogenous area for a sufficiently longer time, it acquires the characteristics of the area.
 The homogenous regions can be the vast ocean surface or vast plains.
-The air with distinctive characteristics in terms of temperature and humidity is called an airmass.
-It is defined as a large body of air having little horizontal variation in temperature and moisture.
-The homogenous surfaces, over which air masses form, are called the source regions.
+The air with distinctive characteristics in terms of temperature and humidity is called an air mass.

+It is defined as a large body of air having little

 The air masses are classified according to the source regions.
 There are five major source regions.
+These are:

-These are: (i) Warm tropical and subtropical oceans; (ii) The subtropical hot deserts; (iii) The relatively cold high latitude oceans; (iv) The very cold snow covered continents in high latitudes; (v) Permanently ice covered continents in the Arctic and Antarctica.
-Accordingly, following types of airmasses are recognised: (i) Maritime tropical (mT); (ii) Continental tropical (cT); (iii) Maritime polar (mP); (iv) Continental polar (cP); (v) Continental arctic (cA).
-Tropical air masses are warm and polar air masses are cold.
+- (i) Warm tropical and subtropical oceans; - (ii) The subtropical hot deserts; - (iii) The relatively cold high latitude oceans; - (iv) The very cold snow covered continents in high latitudes;

+(v) Permanently ice covered continents in the Arctic and Antarctica.
+Accordingly, following types of air masses are recognised:

+- (i) Maritime tropical (mT);

+- (ii) Continental tropical (cT);Maritime polar (mP);

+- (iv) Continental polar (cP);

+- (iv) Continental arctic (cA).

+- (v) Tropical air masses are warm and polar air masses are cold.